lgellert/chatgpt_visualize_relationships/Readme.md

 * _FastFood_ - what Fast Food Restaurants might I also enjoy?
 * _PianoPieces_ - what are some good Classical Piano Pieces to study that are related/similar?
 * _PrescriptionDrugs_ - what does GPT think people are prescribed in combination the most?

-TODO

-* Street drugs?
-* Sci-fi books
-* TV shows from 2010-2020
-* Travel destinations
-* Brands with bad reputations
-* Good places to work
-* Careers that pay the best
-* ...??

 ## Command Line Options